Chinese Foreign Minister on African tour

 Speaking to Malawi24, Shen Shiwei, a scholar specialising in China-Africa relations, said Qin Gang’s visit continues 33 years of tradition that Africa has been the destination of Chinese foreign ministers’ annual first overseas visit.

-“It tells how much importance China attaches to its relationship with African countries,” said Shen.
+“It tells how much importance China attaches to its relationship with African countries,” said Shen, a CGTN Journalist and a non-resident research fellow of the Institute of African Studies at Zhejiang Normal University.

 He added: “It’s expected that Qin’s visit will share China’s vision on how to boost China-Africa ties with African countries’ leaders and officials, and Qin will better understand African countries’ needs in terms of development.”